 Light is the strongest environmental signal to the internal circadian (biological) clock of humans.
 Although the biological response to light has been investigated in adults, very little is known about how light influences the circadian clock of young children.
 The primary goal of this summer's study is to understand how light can delay the timing of the circadian clock of preschool-age children.

 What Research Apprentices Do

 This summer study involves creating dim light conditions within a child's home for 3 days.
 On the first and third evening of the in-home assessment the child remains in dim light, and on the second evening the child is exposed to light during the hour before their usual bedtime.

 Apprentices will carry out multiple facets of data collection including saliva collection, setting up dim light conditions, training subjects, data entry, assisting with light exposure, and entertaining subjects.
 Data collection will be done in teams, and each team will be assigned to work certain days of the week - not always Monday through Friday, often Saturday and Sunday - in research protocols that involve working unusual schedules (early shifts may start at 5:00 AM and late shifts may end at 12:00 AM).

 - Summer: The apprenticeship runs from May 15 - August 25.
 Apprentices are expected to devote the summer entirely to this academic research experience and not have other jobs or take course work.

-- Retreat: Each apprentice will complete a presentation based upon library research, presented to the group at the end-of-summer retreat in Estes Park from August 11th-13th.
+- Retreat: Each apprentice will complete a presentation based upon library research, presented to the group at the end-of-summer retreat at YMCA Snow Mountain Ranch from August 22 - August 25.
 Additionally, invited scientists in the areas of sleep or circadian rhythms research will give presentations describing their career paths and their scientific research.